Individual expression matters

 After downloading the image to the computer, I zoomed in to see if the airplane was sharp.
 It was.
 And that’s when I discovered that, by zooming in as far as Photoshop would allow, there was a clean distinction between the airplane pixels and those of the blue sky.
 Equally fascinating visually was seeing how the sky was constituted of many colors and values beyond medium blue.

-The juxtaposition of the sunburst and the jetliner, an object we consider large and carrying many people, prompted me to contemplate the nature of whole systems, part-whole relationship in particular.
+The juxtaposition of the sunburst and the jetliner, an object we consider large and carrying many people, prompted me to contemplate the nature of part-whole relationships.